 st?
-D Recommendation Significant Change?
+Recommendation Significant Change?
 1. In Schedule 2, Mapping, Zone Map ZM-35 and ZM-36, Remove the rear portion of Lot 6 on SP161073 from the Mixed Use Zone - Commercial/Industrial Precinct and include in the Low-medium Density Residential Zone as illustrated in the corresponding 'Analysis'.
 Yes 2.
 In Part 6, Zone Codes, Section 6.2.12 Mixed Use Zone Code, Table 6.2.12.3.1 - Assessable Development for Mixed Use Zone Where No Precinct Applies, delete PO6 and AO6 in Table 6.2.12.3.1 and renumber subsequent outcomes accordingly.

-st? o Recommendation Significant Change?
+est?
+Io Recommendation Significant Change?
 No change.
 N/A

+st?
+Recommendation Significant Change?

+0

 No change.
 N/A

-st? o Recommendation Significant Change?

-No change.
-N/A

-No change.
-N/A

 Submission ID Key Points of Submission Analysis State Interest?
 Yes/No Recommendation Significant Change?
 The submission requests that the Overall Outcomes, Consistent Uses and Potentially Consistent Uses should reflect the inclusion of the additional uses so that convenience based activities can support the local community as well as passing trade along the Beaudesert-Nerang Road.
-The LDR zone table of assessment is also requested to be amended to allow for the consideration of additional commercial uses in certain circumstances.
-The submission has proposed a new precinct table with Consistent and Potentially Consistent Uses, detailing the additional uses/activities in the proposed Canungra Residential Precinct; and a new Table of Assessment for the LDR which includes the proposed precinct and its requested uses.
+Canungra Residential Precinct; and a new Table of Assessment for the LDR which includes the proposed precinct and its requested uses.
 PLSS18/000246 A submission has been received regarding Lot 1 on RP172332, 69-81 Kidston Street, Canungra, which is proposed to be included in the Rural Residential A Precinct of the Rural Residential Zone.
-The submission notes that the site is in the Rural Residential A Precinct of the Rural Residential Zone, and that the lot is included in the 3,000m Minimum Area under the Minimum Lot Size Overlay.
-However, the 2 hectare site is actually located in the 1 Hectare Minimum Area under the Minimum Lot Size Overlay and not the 3,000m Minimum Area.
+The submission notes that the site is in the Rural Residential A Precinct of the Rural Residential Zone, and that the lot is included in the 3,000m 2 Minimum Area under the Minimum Lot Size Overlay.
+However, the 2 hectare site is actually located in the 1 Hectare Minimum Area under the Minimum Lot Size Overlay and not the 3,000m 2 Minimum Area.
 The site was included in this Precinct having regard to the potential constraints and values that predominantly apply to the site, which are shown in the overlay mapping below.
 No No change.
 N/A